ktlwap/wayland-cs/README.md

 # Wayland Implementation in C#

 This project is a C# implementation of the Wayland protocol, a protocol that specifies the communication between a display server and its clients.
 The project is divided into two main parts: the Wayland Server and the Wayland Client.
-File descriptors are not supported yet due to missing support in System.Net.Sockets, it'll be added at a later point.

 ## Wayland Server